-AFRICA FOR THE AFRICANS PRESENTS GHANA REPATRIATION & INVESTMENT TOUR MAY 24 - JUNE 5, 2023
+AFRICA FOR THE AFRICANS PRESENTS GHANA REPATRIATION & INVESTMENT TOUR JULY 11-23, 2024

 Welcome to the journey of a lifetime everyone.
 Join us for a real cultural experience on an incredible 4 Region tour throughout Ghana, West Africa.
-This includes Greater Accra Region, Eastern Region, Ashanti Region and the Central Region.
-Don't miss out on this opportunity to reconnect with our people, land, enjoy paradise in the tropics, networking with the group.
-Learn about the roots, culture, repatriation, investment opportunities and more.
+This includes the Greater Accra Region, the Eastern Region, the Ashanti Region, and the Central Region.
+Don't miss out on this opportunity to reconnect with our people, and land to enjoy paradise in the tropics, networking with the group.
+Learn about the roots, culture, repatriation, investment opportunities, and more.
 Africa is the future; see you in the motherland.